-2022-23 California Physical Fitness Test Results
+2023-24 California Physical Fitness Test Results

 This table displays the percentage of students participating in each of the five fitness components of the California Physical Fitness Test Results.
-The administration of the PFT during 2021-22 and 2022-23 school years, only participation results are required for these five fitness areas.
+The administration of the PFT requires only participation results for these five fitness areas.
 Percentages are not calculated and double dashes (--) appear in the table when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.

-Grade Level Component 1: Aerobic Capacity Component 2: Abdominal Strength and Endurance Component 3: Trunk Extensor and Strength and Flexibility Component 4: Upper Body Strength and Endurance Component 5: Flexibility ------------- ---------------------------------- -- --- --- -----------------------------
+Grade Level Component 1 Aerobic Capac Component 3: Trunk Extensor and Strength and Flexibility Component 4: Upper Body Strength and Endurance Component 5: Flexibility -- -- --- --- -----------------------------